benjohnbarnes/merge-base/Mergebase/Mergebase/Node-Based.md

 Types can be described, and Attributes can know the type of their key and value.
 This allows UI to find which attributes make sense to display for a particular type of key.

 Which seems nice.
 Yeah.

+While `Node` itself wouldn't be typed as stored in a table, the client App will probably find it useful to have a `TypedNode` that has a `Node` and a `NodeType` so that it can determine the appropriate properties for a `TypedNode`, and its affodances.